biaoyanf/ChEMU-Ref/README.md

-# ChEMU-Ref
-ChEMU-Ref: A Corpus for Modeling Anaphora Resolution in the Chemical Domain
+# ChEMU-Ref: A Corpus for Modeling Anaphora Resolution in the Chemical Domain

 ## Introduction